KDL-umass/CausalGPSLC.jl/README.md

 ## Contributing

-Please review the contribution instructions in [docs/src/contributing.md](CONTRIBUTING.md)
+Please review the contribution instructions in the [contributing](docs/src/contributing.md) page.

 ## Acknowledgements